jvineis/TARA-18S/README.md

     vsearch --usearch_global pooled-samples-node-representatives-sorted.fa --db /scratch/gpfs/WARD/DBs/Database_W2_v9_pr2.fasta --blast6out NODE-HITS.txt --id 0.6

 #### 8. Convert the swarm output to a contingency table.
-Then create two tables.
+Then create two tables from the resulting output.
 1. contains the metadata for each swarm including taxonomy, length of the representative sequence etc. 2. a contingency table of samples and swarms.
 The script also create a tree file for both the sample organization and the amplicon organization. you could also reconstruct a phylogenetic tree if you wanted to
     #!/bin/bash
     #
     #SBATCH --nodes=1